 Devising the right investment options for you usually means identifying your needs and long-term investing goals, estimating your potential investment time horizon and finding the right asset allocation for you.
 However, there is not one simple solution to suit everyone.
 What may seem safe, may not meet your other needs.
 Similarly, market volatility can make it tempting to make emotional trading decisions that could hurt your long-term returns.
 That’s why it may be in your best interest to find a trusted investment adviser who knows your personal situation, long-term goals, behavioural tendencies and other individual factors.

 If you would like help with the complex business of identifying investment products suited to your goals and situation, Fisher Investments UK may be able to help you get started.
-Contact us today to speak with one of our qualified professionals or download one of our educational investing guides to learn more.
+Contact us today to speak with one of our qualified professionals or download one of our educational investing guides as the first of our ongoing insights to learn more.

 ¹Source: Global Financial Data, Inc.; as of 20/10/2017.
 Average rate of return from 10/1/1969 through 31/12/2016.
 Equity return is based on Global Financial Data, Inc.’s World Return Index and is converted to GBP.
 The World Return Index is based upon GFD calculations of total returns before 1970 and are not official values.
 GFD used specified weightings to calculate total returns for the World Index through 1969 and official daily data from 1970 on.
 Fixed Interest return based on Global Financial Data, Inc.’s Global Total Return Government Bond Index in GBP.
 The GFD Global Total Return Government Bond Index uses 10-year fixed interest securities from the countries of Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Ireland, Italy, Japan, Netherlands, New Zealand, South Africa, Spain, Sweden, the United Kingdom and USA.
 The Total Return Government Bond indices calculated by GFD are used for the index and are weighted by GDP.